Blarc/home-k8s/talos/README.md

 ## Talosctl

 Talos uses CLI called talosctl to interact with the cluster.
-The configuration works similar as for kubernetes.
+The configuration works similarly as for kubernetes.
 The configuration file is located at `~/.talos/config`.

 To check the version of nodes, you can run the following command:
 ```bash